Local Government Partners

 Legacy Land Conservancy

-The first land trust established in Michigan, the Legacy Land Conservancy, (formerly known as the Washtenaw Land Trust) is a private, non-governmental, non-profit organization dedicated to protecting natural areas and farms in Washtenaw, Jackson, and Ingham counties.
+Formerly known as the Washtenaw Land Trust, the Legacy Land Conservancy was the first land trust established in Michigan.
+This is a private, non-governmental, non-profit organization dedicated to protecting natural areas and farms in Washtenaw, Jackson, and Ingham counties.
 Since 1971, the Land Conservancy has worked with local property owners to protect 51 properties totaling 2,776 acres through voluntary land conservation.
 Land protection options with the Land Conservancy include conservation agreements (also known as conservation easements), purchase of development rights (PDR), donation of land for nature preserves, and more.
-The Land Conservancy provides free consulting and assistance to property owners to help them find the conservation solutions that best fit their needs.
+The Land Conservancy provides free consulting and assistance to property owners to help them find appropriate conservation solutions.

 Southeast Michigan Land Conservancy

-Founded in 1988, the Southeast Michigan Land Conservancy (SMLC) is a not-for-profit organization dedicated to the preservation and stewardship of natural land and open space in the 7-county (Livingston, Macomb, Monroe, Oakland, St. Clair, Washtenaw, Wayne) southeast Michigan region.
+Founded in 1988, the Southeast Michigan Land Conservancy (SMLC) is a not-for-profit dedicated to the preservation and stewardship of natural land and open space in southeast Michigan.
 The Conservancy works to protect land by purchasing land, working with landowners to create conservation easement agreements, and by helping local government agencies with their land protection projects.
-We also monitor, maintain, and care for the land we protect through our stewardship projects, and we work to educate the community about the importance of land conservation in southeast Michigan.
-Through this work we conserve habitat for wildlife and preserve natural areas and places of scenic beauty for people to enjoy.
+We monitor, maintain, and care for the land we protect through our stewardship projects.
+We also work to educate the public about the importance of land conservation in southeast Michigan.
+Through this work we conserve habitat for wildlife and preserve places of scenic beauty for people to enjoy.